haze-09/messageBoard/README.md

 # messageBoard
-A mini message board made to practice EJS, Express, Node and PostgreSQL
+A mini message board made to practice EJS, Express, Node, PostgreSQL and Render

 The live link is given below:
 https://messageboard-shbi.onrender.com/